 The Long-Term Impacts of International Migration: Evidence from a Lottery

-This study examines the long-term impacts of international migration by comparing immigrants who had successful ballot entries in a migration lottery program, and first moved almost a decade ago, with people who had unsuccessful entries into those same ballots.
+We examine the long-term impacts of international migration by comparing immigrants who had successful ballot entries in a migration lottery program, and first moved almost a decade ago, with people who had unsuccessful entries into those same ballots.
 The long-term gain in income is found to be similar in magnitude to the gain in the first year, despite migrants upgrading their education and changing their locations and occupations.
-This results in large, sustained benefits to the migrants? immediate family, who have substantially higher consumption, durable asset ownership, savings, and dietary diversity.
-In contrast, the study finds no measureable impact on extended family.
+This results in large sustained benefits to their immediate family, who have substantially higher consumption, durable asset ownership, savings, and dietary diversity.
+In contrast we find no measureable impact on extended family.

 Suggested Citation: Suggested Citation